 In 2015, following the tentative approval by the US Federal Drug Administration of the lopinavir/ritonavir pellets developed by Cipla Ltd. (India), DNDi launched the LIVING study in five sites in Kenya to provide early access to the new formulation.
 The pellets are taken orally and are a significant improvement over the high-alcohol, bitter-tasting and refrigerated syrups that were previously the only available lopinavir/ritonavir formulation for young children.

 The study was expanded to Uganda in 2016 and Tanzania in 2017.
-By December 2018, the LIVING study had enrolled 1,003 children across 12 sites in Kenya, Uganda, and Tanzania, and follow-up was completed for the Kenyan and Ugandan sites.
+By December 2018, the LIVING study had enrolled 1,003 children across 12 sites in Kenya, Uganda, and Tanzania, and follow-up was completed for all sites in April 2019.

 - 6 June 2017 - Child-friendly formulation of WHO-recommended HIV treatment now approved by the CDSCO